Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Case study: Effect of import competition using Census data

-Next, we calibrate the semi-synthetic exercises to privacy levels mandated by the US Census Bureau.
-To do so, we first clarify how our model of causal inference with corrupted data accommodates various notions of differential privacy.
-With these formal results, we can then calibrate the variance of the Laplacian noise appropriately.
+\textbf{Formalizing privacy}.
+Next, we calibrate our semi-synthetic exercise to privacy levels mandated by the US Census Bureau.
+To do so, we clarify how our model of causal inference with corrupted data accommodates differential privacy mechanisms.
+With these formal results, we calibrate the variance of the Laplacian noise appropriately.
 In what follows, we focus on a one-off data release (formally called the non-interactive setting).
-There are two relevant privacy concepts: central differential privacy of summary tables such as the Census, and per instance differential privacy of microdata such as the current population survey (CPS).

-To begin, we define central differential privacy.
-To be concrete, we maintain the following thought experiment: we are the Census Bureau, and our goal is to publish \cite{autor2013china}'s CZ-level aggregated data set while protecting the privacy of individuals within CZs.
+We maintain the following thought experiment: we are the Census Bureau, and our goal is to publish \cite{autor2013china}'s CZ-level aggregated data set while protecting the privacy of individuals within CZs.
 In particular, we have access to the individual-level microdata, which we will \textit{not} publicly share; we will only publish the CZ-level summaries for aggregate units.
 Consider a particular commuting zone $i\in [n]$ with $L_i$ individuals, and denote its individual-level microdata by $\bM^{(i)} \in \R^{L_i\times p}$.
 We wish to publish $p$ summary statistics $X_{i,\cdot}$ for this CZ, where $X_{ij}=\frac{1}{L_i}\sum_{\ell=1}^{L_i} M^{(i)}_{\ell j}$, however we wish to maintain plausible deniability that each individual $\ell\in [L_i]$ contributed their data.
-The simulated attack on the 2010 Census found that Census blocks summary tables did not maintain this plausible deniability.
+The simulated attack on the 2010 Census found that Census block summary tables did not maintain this plausible deniability.